jf-coding-playground/reconna/web/api/README.md

-#Contains source code for api application that serves as backbone for project.
+#Contains source code for api application that receives/delivers data from beacon.